SNOWFLAKE STARTUP CHALLENGE OFFICIAL RULES

 NO PURCHASE OR PAYMENT NECESSARY.
 A PURCHASE OR PAYMENT OF ANY KIND WILL NOT INCREASE YOUR CHANCES OF WINNING.
 THE CONTEST IS SUBJECT TO ALL APPLICABLE LAWS AND VOID WHERE PROHIBITED.

-SPONSOR MAY MAKE CHANGES TO THESE TERMS AND CONDITIONS AT ANY TIME IF IT BECOMES NECESSARY FOR SPONSOR TO DO SO (FOR INSTANCE IF THE 2022 SUMMER SUMMIT IS MOVED TO A VIRTUAL EXPERIENCE).
-SPONSOR WILL ENDEAVOUR TO PROVIDE AS MUCH NOTICE AS POSSIBLE OF ANY SUCH CHANGES ON THE CONTEST SITE OR IN OTHER APPROPRIATE MESSAGING.
+SPONSOR MAY MAKE CHANGES TO THESE TERMS AND CONDITIONS AT ANY TIME IF IT BECOMES NECESSARY FOR SPONSOR TO DO SO (FOR INSTANCE IF THE 2023 SUMMER SUMMIT WERE TO BE MOVED TO A VIRTUAL EXPERIENCE).
+SPONSOR WILL ENDEAVOR TO PROVIDE AS MUCH NOTICE AS POSSIBLE OF ANY SUCH CHANGES ON THE CONTEST SITE OR IN OTHER APPROPRIATE MESSAGING.

 1. SPONSOR.
-The sponsor of the Contest is Snowflake Inc. (address for various offices published at www.snowflake.com/legal/snowflake-contracting-entities/) (“Sponsor” or “Snowflake”).
+The sponsor of the Contest is Snowflake Inc. (address for various offices published at https://www.snowflake.com/legal/snowflake-contracting-entities/) (together with its subsidiaries, “Sponsor” or “Snowflake”).

 (c) Round 3.
 Round 3 of the Contest begins at the start of the Summit and ends at the conclusion of the Summit.
 The Summit will take place at a date following Round 2, to be announced.